Finding information about family members in the military when records were lost or destroyed.

 Sadly, many of us, me included, have ancestors that were killed in the line of duty in the United States military during times of war.

-Researching an individual’s military service can be complicated by missing military service records that were destroyed by the 1973 fire at the National Archives.
+Researching an individual’s military service can be complicated if you’re seeking out potentially missing military service records destroyed by the 1973 fire at the National Archives.

 An Individual Deceased Personnel File can be a great tool to get around this lack of information.